Millionaire’s Biscoff Bars

 Preparation

-Alternatively, I like to make a ganache and bring the cream to a boil and then pour it over the chopped chocolate.
-Leave to stand for a minute then stir until nice and smooth.
+- Chocolate ganache topping: Chop the chocolate into small pieces and place in an heat-proof bowl, In a small saucepan, bring the cream to a gentle boil, then pour it over the chocolate.
+Leave to stand for 1-2 minutes, then stir until nice and smooth.
 Pour over the caramel and if necessary, use an offset spatula to smooth into an even layer.

 www.thegourmetlarder.com